District of Dinefwr: History

 The district held borough status, allowing the chair of the council to take the title of mayor.

 Dinefwr borough was abolished 22 years later under the Local Government (Wales) Act 1994, with the area becoming part of the new Carmarthenshire unitary authority on 1 April 1996.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Political control of the council from 1974 until the council's abolition in 1996 was held by the following parties:
+Political control of the council from 1974 until the council's abolition in 1996 was held by the following parties:as follows: